tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2-music_and_abstract_art-article.md

 Quote From His Autobiography

-I first learned of the significance of what Trane was about when I read the following passage in Miles Davis' autobiography.
+I first learned the significance of what Trane was saying in A Love Supreme when I read about it in Miles Davis' autobiography.

 Image: images/Miles-The_Autobiography.jpg
 Title and Attribution: Miles, The Autobiography - cover of the book written with Quincy Troupe.